To better understand the object oriented language, we must explain in a more precisely way what the "object"

 Using properties and methods allows you to perform operations over object(s).
 But an event works exactly the opposite way – the object uses its event to tell you that something has happened to it

 .
-The event is not read, written or called – the event fires
+The event is not read, written or called – the event is triggered

 The event can hold parameters

 as well.
 But these parameters are not set by you (like in case of properties and methods) - by the parameters the object itself closer specifies what happened to it.
 For example, in case of the onMouseClick

 event the information would be in event parameters if the click was made by the left or by the right mouse button.